FollowTheProcess/pytoil/docs/contributing.md

 git remote add upstream https://github.com/FollowTheProcess/pytoil.git
 ```

-This makes the original version of pytoil 'upstream' but not 'origin'.
+This makes the original version of pytoil `upstream` but not `origin`.
 Basically, this means that if your working on it for a while and the original project has changed in the meantime, you can do:

 ```shell
 git checkout main